johnsonchmatc/madisoncollege_ruby_on_rails/Projects/course_project.md

 #### Submission directions
 * Use a Git tag to create a tag called ```check-in-1```
-* Fill out the form at [https://goo.gl/forms/txbHU4vg9xNz4Dt02](https://goo.gl/forms/txbHU4vg9xNz4Dt02) before the due time on the syllabus
+* Fill out the form at [http://assignments.johnsonch.com](http://assignments.johnsonch.com)

 ### Check-in 2
 * Has at least 2 models